 In Lepán, a town near Mérida, you find a wonderful door to history at Hacienda Lepán and Cenote Ch'a Chaac.
 Many times in this Yucatecan land, a cenote serves as an excuse to get to know a town and its history.

-In our case, we went to Lepán to see Hacienda Lepán, one of many haciendas in a state of abandonment that you can visit on your own.
-It was once in Lepán that we learned about the Ch'a Chaac cenote, and we didn't have time to go to see it.
+The first time we went to Lepán to visit Hacienda Lepán, one of the many haciendas in a state of abandonment that you can visit on your own.
+It was once in Lepán that we learned about the Ch'a Chaac cenote, and we lacked time to go to see it.

-Lepán and cenote Ch'a Chaac were a nice surprise on the way, one of many in this land that we want to share with you.
+Lepán and cenote Ch'a Chaac were a nice surprise along the way, one of many in this land that we want to share with you.
 The Parador Turístico de Lepán began its journey in 2014.

 Content of the article